-|Tip: If you play No-Limit Hold'em with a low minimum bet and do not increase it during the evening, you can have a long poker evening with this variant.|
+|Tip: If you play No-Limit Hold'em with a low minimum bet and do not increase it in the course of the evening, you can also have a long poker evening with this variant.|

-|Tip: If you want to keep the odds fair, it is advisable to choose the same amount for a re-buy as for the buy-in.|
+|Tip: If you want to keep the odds fair, it is advisable to set the same amount for a re-buy as for the buy-in.|

-Experience shows that a low minimum stake is recommended at the beginning.
-For a game with chips worth 1000 points per player and using the above value system, a minimum stake of 10 points is therefore initially sufficient.|
+|Tip: Experience has shown that a low minimum bet is recommended at the beginning.
+In a game with chips worth 1000 points per player, a minimum bet of 10 points is therefore initially sufficient.|

 - Players have only their two hand cards and there are no community cards (Pre-Flop).